-As part of the Office of the Dean of Students, the Margaret Cuninggim Women's Center welcomes all members of the Vanderbilt community to take part in our events and resources related to women's and gender topics.
-Our Gender Matters program offers co-curricular programming aimed to increase awareness of the influence that gender has in our lives; in addition, Gender Matters provides individual support and advocacy around a variety of issues, including gender stereotyping, gender equity, students with children, body image, eating disorders, pregnancy and reproduction, sexual health, and more.
-The Women's Center is open Monday through Friday, 8 a.m. to 5 p.m., and is located at 316 West Side Row.
-For more information, please call (615) 322-4843 or visit vanderbilt.edu/WomensCenter.
+The Women's Center celebrates women and their accomplishments and fosters empowerment for people of all identities.
+The center offers individual support and advocacy around a variety of issues, including gender stereotyping, gender equity, leadership, parenting, body image, disordered eating, pregnancy and reproduction, sexual health, and more.
+The Women's Center is open Monday through Friday, 9:00 a.m. to 5:00 p.m. and is located at 316 West Side Row.
+For more information, please call (615) 322-4843 or visit vanderbilt.edu/womenscenter.